krawczyk22/FAQ-forum-website/README.md

 # Frequently Asked Questions forum website
+The university knowledge-base system where users can post and answer questions has been created in accordance with the guidelines set out in the brief.
 ## Functionality
 <ol>
   <li>Without logging in a user can view all the question titles and dates on the homepage but will not see the button that allows them to ask a new question.</li>